dmidem/near-handshake/README.md

 cargo test
 ```

-4. Run the handshake tool with default arguments:
+4. Assuming that NEAR blockchain validator node is running (see this doc above), run the handshake tool with default arguments:

 ```
 cargo run